Professor, Biological Engineering

 NW 403, School of Medicine

-Raghuraman Kannan is an associate professor of radiology with a joint-appointment in the Bioengineering Department at the University of Missouri.
+Raghuraman Kannan is a professor of radiology with a joint-appointment in the Department of Chemical and Biomedical Engineering at the University of Missouri.
 He has been a faculty member at MU since 2005.
 He leads the program on clinical translation of nanomaterials at MU.
 He received his master’s degree in chemistry from the Indian Institute of Technology at Madras in 1993 and his doctorate in chemistry, with a gold medal, from the Indian Institute of Science in 1999.

 Entrepreneurship: Kannan is a co-founder of four start-up companies at MU.
 Two of his companies, Nanoparticle Biochem Inc. and Shasun-NBI, LLC, have already raised million dollar investments.
 Nanoparticle Biochem Inc. won 2012 Tibbett’s award — presented at the White House — for technical innovation and economic development.

-MS from Indian Institute of Technology at Madras
+MS from the Indian Institute of Technology at Madras